zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER FIVE.md

 "Very well," he said, handing it back to Hagrid, "I will have Someone take you down to both vaults.
 Griphook!"

 Griphook was yet another goblin.
-Once Hagrid had crammed all the dog biscuits back inside his pockets, he and Harry followed Griphook toward one of the doors leading off the hall.
+Once Hagrid had ==cram==med all the dog biscuits back inside his pockets, he and Harry followed Griphook toward one of the doors leading off the hall.

 "What's the You-Know-What in vault seven hundred and thirteen?"
 Harry asked.